 The Janka hardness test measures the resistance of a sample of wood to denting and wear.
 It measures the force required to embed an 11.28mm steel ball halfway into the wood.
 A higher number indicates harder wood.

-Rubberwood is considered an eco-friendly material.True
+Rubberwood is considered an eco-friendly material.ekte

 Rubberwood is harvested from rubber trees that have completed their latex-producing cycle.
 Using it for furniture and other products makes use of wood that might otherwise be destroyed.